 Running a busy medical or dental practice is difficult enough as it is without having to deal with regulatory compliance like OSHA or HIPAA.
 This checklist will assist you in addressing some of the most common or overlooked areas we see during our inspections.
 This is an abbreviated version that's perfect to use annually to help maintain your OSHA compliance.

-If you need an Injury and Illness Prevention Program (IIPP) our 2020 OSHA System includes that too and the more comprehensive checklist to address all the required elements.
+If you don't already have a COVID-19 Protection Policy or you need an Injury and Illness Prevention Program (IIPP) our 2021 OSHA Compliance System for Healthcare or Dentistry includes these too and a more comprehensive checklist to address all the required elements.

 In most medical and dental facilities we visit for the first time we see shortcomings with documentation, outdated OSHA polices and violations of the Hazard Communication Standard.
 This has been even more evident since the alignment with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

 Documentation, or lack thereof, is one of the biggest mistakes we see medical and dental practices make.
 Every new employee should be trained within 10 days of assignment.
 This training doesn't have to be as elaborate as annual training, but it should include who to report an injury to and locations of various items, like your OSHA manual, SDS book, eye wash station and final destination medical waste box.
 If you have specialized equipment, like a laser, explain how and what's required to operate it.
 In the case of lasers it's usually protective eye wear and/or engineering controls like guards or evacuation systems.
 Have every employee sign a New Employee Training Form.